asdf-format/asdf/docs/asdf/using_extensions.rst

 * `complex`
 * `numpy.ndarray`

-The built-in extension is packaged with ASDF and is automatically used when reading and writing files.
+The built-in extension is packaged with `asdf` and is automatically used when reading and writing files.
 Users can not control the use of the built-in extension and in general they need not concern themselves with the details of its implementation.
 However, it is useful to be aware that the built-in